 What initiatives are you particularly proud of?

-Last year, Recruiting Social was a named a Top 25 Most Socially Engaged Staffing Agency by LinkedIn.
+Last year, Recruiting Social was named a Top 25 Most Socially Engaged Staffing Agency by LinkedIn.

 What hard lessons can you share with us?